Oneflow-Inc/oneflow-documentation/en/docs/cookies/serving.md

 ]
 ```

 It means we instantiate one model and place it on GPU 0.
-For more flexible configuration options, please refer to [Model Configuration Documentation for Triton Inference Server](https://github.com/triton-inference-server/server/blob/main/docs/model_configuration.md).
+For more flexible configuration options, refer to [Model Configuration Documentation for Triton Inference Server](https://github.com/triton-inference-server/server/blob/main/docs/model_configuration.md).

 ### Start Service

-OneFlow Serving provides Docker images which uses Docker to start model service.
-After organizing the files according to the above directory structure, you can map the path to the container and start the service.
+OneFlow Serving provides Docker images with which you can start model service.
+After organizing the files according to the above layout, you can map the path to the container and start the service.

 ```
 docker run --rm --runtime=nvidia --network=host -v$(pwd)/model_repository:/models \
   oneflowinc/oneflow-serving:0.0.1 /opt/tritonserver/bin/tritonserver --model-store /models
 ```

-Run the command below to check whether the model service is start.
+Run the command below to check whether the model service is starting.
 When you see the http 200 status code, the service has started.

 ```
 curl -v localhost:8000/v2/health/ready